British coal still burning abroad despite push for global ban

 Chinese investment company SCIG and PowerChina, both state-owned, will arrange finance through Chinese banks.

 How clean the plant will be remains to be seen.
-Khan said he wanted it to be towards the upper end of industry standards, but that depended on contractors and Chinese partners.
+Khan said he wanted it to be toward the upper end of industry standards, but that depended on contractors and Chinese partners.

 (Editing by Giles Elgood)